BitManipulators/CMPE297/README.md

 # IntoTheWild - Flutter Chat Application

-A Flutter mobile chat application for survival guidance and plant recognition with offline-first capabilities, powered by AI and RAG (Retrieval-Augmented Generation).
+A Flutter mobile chat application for survival guidance and plant recognition powered by AI and RAG (Retrieval-Augmented Generation).

 ## Prerequisites